TrigXploit/Obsidian-TTRPG/Jonas/Sessions/Session 3.md

 ### in the cathredral
 We get down there hearing "why did we have t take Ilona" As I go to take a peak.
+At who is talking